StevenJAlexander/DA6223DATT/CodeBook.md

 Recoded activity codes (1 - 6) to activity descriptions (e.g. WALKING, SITTING).

 Used the cbind() function to combine mean_df, std_df, subject_db, and y_df.

+Used the remove() function to eliminate variables, vectors, and data frames that were no longer needed.

+Used the aggregate() function to calculate the mean of each column of the "HAR_df" data frame, grouping rows by subject (person) and activity and storing the results in the "HAR_mean_df" data frame.

+Wrote the HAR_df and HAR_mean_df data frames to csv files.